Queen City Resiliency Salon

 A community with its own capacity is a community that endures.

-Sovereignty is the practice of building that capacity together: steadily, cooperatively, and with confidence in our shared resilience.
+Resiliency is the practice of building that capacity together: steadily, cooperatively, and with confidence in our shared resilience.

 Stay Connected